How do I perform a classic car VIN check?

 • Title history (including ownership, damage history, and odometer readings)

-• Car clubs (national level for research; local level for stories, tips, and practical advice; forums and newsletters for help requests)
+• Car clubs: Consult national clubs for high-level research and local clubs for stories, tips, and practical advice.
+You can also search forums and newsletters for help.

-• Talking to family members of previous owners (If you can't talk to a previous owner, talking to their family may lead to stories about the car and information about where it was driven and how it was used)
+• Previous owners: Ask them what they know about the car and who owned the car before them.
+You can also ask family members of previous owners.
+If you can't talk to a previous owner, talking to their family may lead to stories about the car and information about where it was driven and how it was used.

 If you're researching much older cars, our classic car insurance friends at Hagerty recommend the Standard Catalog of American Cars.